CosmWasm/mesh-security-hackathon/docs/consumer/VirtualStaking.md

 The contract must provide the following:

-* Interface for the ["Stake Receiver"](./Receiver.md) to "virtually stake"
+* Interface for the ["Stake Converter"](./Converter.md) to "virtually stake"
-* An list of Receivers and their allowed maximums set by on-chain governance
+* An list of Converters and their allowed maximums set by on-chain governance
 * A query interface to the above
-* Ability to send staking reward tokens to the receiver contracts
+* Ability to send staking reward tokens to the converter contracts

 ### Module